Politics

 In the communique signed by Nguidjol Ngan, SDF Shadow Cabinet Minister of Information and Media, the party strongly condemned what it said are “irresponsible and unjustified conducts” of the administrative and municipal authorities of Obala.

-However, the party has urged all its militants, especially those in the Obala Electoral District, to remain calm and to intensify grassroots mobilisation, voter registration efforts, and recruitment of electoral agents — crucial steps toward towards the upcoming Presidential election.
+However, the party has urged all its militants, especially those in the Obala Electoral District, to remain calm and intensify grassroots mobilisation, voter registration efforts, and recruitment of electoral agents—crucial steps towards the upcoming presidential election.

 Envy From Authorities?

-The SDF said it strongly believed that the decision to ban the rally “appears to be driven by the authorities’ discomfort following the massive turnout of SDF militants during the May 20th parade in Obala — a demonstration of support that continues to unsettle local officials”.
+The SDF strongly believes that the decision to ban the rally stems from the authorities’ discomfort after the massive turnout of SDF militants during the May 20th parade in Obala — a demonstration of support that continues to unsettle local officials.

 They proposed an alternative venue — the Obala Municipal Stadium.